steveya/steveya.github.io/_posts/2024-09-16-short-rate-models-4.md

 ```

 We generate 5000 paths of the short rate process using the same $$\kappa = 0.15$$, $$\theta = 0.03$$, $$\sigma = 0.01$$ and $$ r_0 = 0.05$$ for $$t=5$$ years, and apply the maximum likelihood to estimate the parameters from each path.
-Figure 3, 4, and 5 show the distribution of the MLE estimates for $$\kappa$$, $$\theta$$, and $$\sigma$$ against their true values.
-The $$\kappa$$ and $$\theta$$ median estimates from the 5-year simulated samples are quite different from the true values, and the variance of the estimates are quite large.
+Figures 3, 4, and 5 show the distribution of the MLE estimates for $$\kappa$$, $$\theta$$, and $$\sigma$$ against their true values.
+The $$\kappa$$ and $$\theta$$ median estimates from the 5-year simulated samples are quite different from the true values, and the estimates' variance is quite large.
 For the $$\kappa$$ estimates, we also include the estimates from the QMLE.
-The results show that for the Vasicek model, MLE and QMLE are very similar.
+The results show that MLE and QMLE are very similar for the Vasicek model.

 ![Figure 3.
 MLE Estimates for the Vasicek Model Parameters ($$\kappa$$)](/assets/img/post_assets/short-rate-models-4/kappa_mle_bootstrap.png)
 ![Figure 4.
 MLE Estimates for the Vasicek Model Parameters ($$\theta$$)](/assets/img/post_assets/short-rate-models-4/theta_mle_bootstrap.png)
 ![Figure 5.
 MLE Estimates for the Vasicek Model Parameters ($$\sigma$$)](/assets/img/post_assets/short-rate-models-4/sigma_mle_bootstrap.png)

 ### Why is it so hard to estimate the OU process parameters?
-There are several reasons estimating the OU process parameters $$\kappa$$ and $$\theta$$ from finite sample data is challenging.
+Estimating the OU process parameters $$\kappa$$ and $$\theta$$ from finite sample data is challenging for several reasons

-- Identification: for the $$\kappa$$ estimates, when true $$\kappa$$ is small, the OU process behaves almost like a random walk, meaning the process is barely mean-reverting within a finite sample.
+- Identification: For the $$\kappa$$ estimates, when true $$\kappa$$ is small, the OU process behaves almost like a random walk, meaning the process is barely mean-reverting within a finite sample.
 In this situation, the term $$e^{-\theta \Delta t}$$ approaches 1, making it difficult to distinguish the contribution of $$\kappa$$ and $$\theta$$.
-This causes the parameters to be poorly identified in small samples.
 Moreover, looking at the log-likelihood function, we notice that $$\kappa$$ and $$\theta$$ show up together in the term $$\theta \left(1 - e^{-\kappa \Delta t}\right)$$, and for small sample sizes, there is high correlation between these parameters: a slight change in $$\theta$$ can often be compensated by a change in $$\kappa$$.
 As a result, the likelihood surface can be flat or ill-conditioned for both $$\kappa$$ and $$\theta$$, making it hard for MLE to find the true values.

-- Bias: In addition, in short finite samples, the process may not have enough time to revert significantly to its mean, making it difficult to observe the true behavior of the mean-reversion process.
+- Bias: In addition, in short, finite samples, the process may not have enough time to revert significantly to its mean, making it difficult to observe the true behaviour of the mean-reversion process.
 If the sample path has not had enough realizations of reversion toward $$theta$$, the estimates of $$\theta$$ will be biased toward the initial value of the process.
-This is particularly problematic for processes that start far from $$\theta$$.
+This bias is particularly problematic for processes that start far from $$\theta$$.
 Since the estimate of $$\kappa$$ depends critically on $$\theta$$.
-If one is estimated poorly (e.g., due to small sample size or near-unit root behavior), then the other will also be inaccurate.
+If one is estimated poorly (e.g., due to a small sample size or near-unit root behaviour), the other will also be inaccurate.
 This compounding effect makes $$\theta$$ hard to estimate independently when $$\kappa$$ is small or uncertain.
 The MLE $$\kappa$$ estimate is biased.
-The bias occurs because the likelihood function is nonlinear in $$\kappa$$, and small-sample variability causes the MLE to overestimate $$\kappa$$.
+The bias occurs because the likelihood function is non-linear in $$\kappa$$, and small-sample variability causes the MLE to overestimate $$\kappa$$.
 This bias becomes significant when the sample size is small or when $$\kappa \Delta t$$ is small (i.e., for slow mean-reversion).

 - Variance: the variance term in the likelihood function is inversely proportional to $$\kappa$$.
 As $$\kappa \to 0$$, the variance of the process becomes very large, leading to a larger confidence interval and higher uncertainty in the parameter estimates.

-Next we propose a particle filtering method to estimate the parameters of the Vasicek model.
-It helps address some of the problems mentioned above, and empirically improves the parameter estimation.
+Next, we propose a particle filtering method to estimate the parameters of the Vasicek model.
+This method helps address some of the abovementioned problems and empirically improves the parameter estimation.
 Let's go!

 ### Particle Filtering

-I once was working on calibrating the Constant Elasticity of Variance (CEV) model to the volatility surfaces.
+I once worked on calibrating the Constant Elasticity of Variance (CEV) model to daily volatility surfaces.
 At first, I estimate the two parameters of the model by minimizing the mean squared error (MSE) between the observed and model volatility surfaces.
 However, this approach makes the estimated parameters unstable.
-Upon further examination, we found that not only was the objective function non-linear, it was also flat and the model parameters are poorly identified: there was a non-linear region in the parameter space that all give low MSE and have multiple local minima.
+Upon further examination, we found that not only was the objective function non-linear, but it was also flat, and the model parameters were poorly identified.
+There was a non-linear region in the parameter space that all gave low MSE and had multiple local minima.
 After some brainstorming, we used the particle filter to estimate the parameters.
-This allows us to track multiple minimas over time and take their averages as our parameter estimates.
-This has resulted in much smoother estimates over time.
+The particle filtering also allows us to track multiple minimas over time and take their averages as our parameter estimates.
+The resulting parameter estimates were much smoother over time.

 We have similar challenges with calibrating the Vasicek model: the nonlinearity (in finite samples), the flat likelihood function, and the poor identification of the parameters ($$\kappa$$ and $$\theta$$).
-Therefore I suspect that the particle filtering can help improve the parameter estimation.
+Therefore, we suspect that particle filtering can help improve the parameter estimation.
 Particle filtering, a sequential Monte Carlo method, addresses these challenges by approximating the posterior distribution of the parameters given the observations.
-We briefly go over each steps of our implementation of the particle filtering method below.
+Below, we briefly review each step of implementing the particle filtering method.
 These steps are

 1. Initialization
 2. Prediction
 3. Update
 4. Resampling
-5. MCMC Move
+5. MCMC

-Particle filtering is computationally more expensive so code and execution optimization is necessary.
-We use Numba to JIT compile our functions and that means some key functions from scipy need to be rewritten.
+Particle filtering is computationally more expensive, so code and execution optimization is necessary.
+We use Numba to JIT compile our functions, and that means some functions from `scipy` need to be rewritten.

 #### 1. Initialization

 The first step in our particle filtering algorithm is to initialize a set of $$N$$ particles.
-Each particle represents a possible parameter set $$(\kappa, \theta, \sigma)$$ for our Vasicek model.
+For our Vasicek model, each particle represents a possible parameter set $$(\kappa, \theta, \sigma)$$.
 These particles are sampled from our prior distributions of each parameter of the Vasicek model:

 $$ \kappa_i \sim \text{Gamma}(a_\kappa, b_\kappa) $$
 $$ \theta_i \sim \mathcal{N}(\mu_\theta, \sigma_\theta^2) $$